 IT services marketing should have an interesting year ahead.
 Analysts agree that the global Pandemic has accelerated the adaption of cloud computing, and that this will continue into 2021.
 No one will be surprised, the Cloud enables remote and mobile working, and shifts spending from capital to revenue.
 Although Europe is trailing North America and Asia Pacific due to the tougher regulatory environment in Europe, a large proportion of enterprise customers in Europe will increase their spend on cloud services in 2021.

 Analysts agree on more cloud adoption

 The increases are large.
-IDC’s analysts predict that Europe’s cloud computing spend will increase by 27%, see their blog here.
+IDC’s analysts predict that Europe’s cloud computing spend will increase by 27%.
 European enterprises tend to prefer private clouds to the public options.
 They will be investing in cloud infrastructure, IT security and IT training.
 Key projects are likely to be in CRM, ERM, and Big Data.
 Forrester also agrees that the Pandemic has validated the cloud computing trend, and that the spend on cloud services will accelerate to hypergrowth in 2021.
 See their blog here.

 Meanwhile CRN reported that 50 new partners join AWS every day, with MS Azure and Google Cloud competing hard for market share.